lingtaolf/cxresume/README.md

 - Discovers `*.jsonl` logs under the sessions root.
 - Parses each file; expects the first line to be `session_meta`.
 Messages are derived from `event_msg` of type `user_message` and `agent_message`.
-- Builds a compressed full‑history primer:
+- Builds a compressed full‑history primer to resume Codex sessions from history:
   - A short system block instructing Codex to silently ingest.
   - Session metadata (ID, time range, counts).
   - All dialog messages included in chronological order; each message is truncated to fit a total size budget.
 - Launches Codex with the primer inline as a single argument.
 If too long, cxresume auto‑falls back to pty/clipboard injection.

+Also Known As

+- codex resume
+- resume codex sessions
+- load sessions from history

 Examples